Unit Circle : circle centered at the origin, and a radius of 1

 This next point would look like this:

-The base (x) is now half the hypotenuse times the square root of three:.
-And the height is half the radius so .
+The base (x) is now half the hypotenuse times the square root of three:

 It looks like this: